rmcelreath/rethinking/README.md

 rethinking
 ==========

 This R package accompanies a course and book on Bayesian data analysis (McElreath 2016.
 Statistical Rethinking.
 CRC Press.).
-It contains tools for conducting both MAP estimation and Hamiltonian Monte Carlo (through RStan - mc-stan.org).
-These tools force the user to specify the model as a list of explicit distributional assumptions.
-This is more tedious than typical formula-based tools, but it is also much more flexible and powerful.
+It contains tools for conducting both quick quadratic approximation of the posterior distribution as well as Hamiltonian Monte Carlo (through RStan - mc-stan.org).
+Many packages do this.
+The signature difference of this package is that it forces the user to specify the model as a list of explicit distributional assumptions.
+This is more tedious than typical formula-based tools, but it is also much more flexible and powerful and---most important---useful for teaching and learning.
+When students have to write out every detail of the model, they actually learn the model.

 For example, a simple Gaussian model could be specified with this list of formulas: